 Mad Dog and Pedro will always have a place in kickball... as initiation for new teams.
 They have much to teach, and we want to be sure that they continue to play as long as Kenny can continue to afford the countless knee surgeries.

 Ok, so we like to have fun, but the league still has to have its winners and losers.
 Luckily, we have plenty of both.
 Here is how it goes down in the final weeks:

-Championship Saturday: First games of the day will be the Division Championships, decided in tournament style half-hour games, with the 5th place playing the 2nd place, 3rd place playing the 4th place, the winners of each playing each other, and then those winners playing the 1st place.
+Championship Saturday: First games of the day will be the Division Championships, decided in tournament style half-hour games, with the 5th place playing the 4th place, and then the 1st place.
+3rd place playing the 2nd place, the winners of each playing each other.
 Pretty simple.
 The winner is the Division Champ.